|Birthname||Richard Milhouse Nixon|

 In May 1972 Nixon visited Moscow and Soviet leaders signed agreements to limit offensive and defensive strategic weapons.
 One by-product of the trip was a $1 billion deal to sell U.S. grain to Russia that brought election year joy to American wheat farmers.
 Nixon opened the doors to China with his trip there in February 1972.
 He returned to China in September 1979 and again in September 1985.

 Nixon continued to maintain a low public profile even though he wrote nine books, traveled, advised politicians and world leaders.
 Pat Nixon suffered from lung disease and in February 1993 when hospitalized for emphysema, cancer was discovered.
-She died on 6/22/1993 at 5:45 a.m.
-EDT in Park Ridge, NJ.
+She died on 22 June 1993 at 5:45 a.m.
+EDT in Park Ridge, New Jersey.